Hesperian Health Guides

 How to use:

-For womb infection during labor, after birth, or after abortion, inject 80 mg into muscle 2 times a day until fever has been gone 48 hours.
-Give with other antibiotics.
+For womb infection during labor, after birth, or after abortion, inject 80 mg into muscle, 2 times a day until fever has been gone 48 hours.
+You must also give other antibiotics.

-For infection in a newborn that weighs 2 kg or less, , inject 3 mg per kg the baby weighs, in the muscle, once a day for 5 days.
+For infection in a newborn that weighs 2 kg or less, , inject 3 mg per kg of the baby's weight, in the muscle, 1 time each day for 5 days.

-For infection in a newborn that weighs more than 2 kg, inject 5 mg per kg the baby weighs, in the muscle, once a day for 5 days.
+For infection in a newborn that weighs more than 2 kg, inject 5 mg per kg of the baby's weight, in the muscle, 1 time each day for 5 days.

 Important